atinfo/awesome-test-automation/general-purpose-test-automation-tools.md

 ## Security testing

 * [OWASP Glue](https://github.com/OWASP/glue) - Glue is a framework for running a series of tools.
 Generally, it is intended as a backbone for automating a security analysis pipeline of tools.
+* [Cloudquery](https://github.com/cloudquery/cloudquery) - Cloudquery transforms your cloud infrastructure to relational database.
+Giving you the power to run security and compliance checks with SQL statements.

 ## Windows GUI automation